misterdallas/TAK-Server-Rocky-Script/README.md

 ## ****** BEFORE RUNNING THE SCRIPT *****

+### Download the takserver-4.8-RELEASE31.noarch.rpm from https://tak.gov and add it to your Google Drive

 ### Get the repo on your VPS w/ git
 ```
 sudo dnf install git -y